 - Catechism means the teachings and beliefs of the church; they’re outlined in the Book of Common Prayer.

 - Our Episcopal tradition represents the continuous tradition of the one, holy, catholic and apostolic church.
-The Episcopal Church has often been called a “middle road,” a via media, between Roman Catholicism and Protestantism.
+The Episcopal Church has often been called the “middle road,” a via media.

 - Although we have ordained leaders (including the bishops that give us our name – Episcopal) the ministry of all believers is central.

 - Still have questions?
-Send a question to the Rev. Canon Gwynn Lynch
+Send a question to the Rev. Canon Gwynn Lynch, MDiv

 United by a Prayer Book